 6. Drink Plenty of Water

 Water has the natural ability to sustain us.
 Sometimes we find it a bit difficult to differentiate between hunger and thirst.
 When you feel like taking something, instead of munching down bites of sugary snacks, first drink water.
-If you feel alright after a while, then you know it was rather thirst not hunger.
+If you feel alright after a while, then you know you were thirsty and not hungry.
 But if you continue to feel famished, then its hunger, so you go ahead and eat something.
 Water is proven to be a good agent of neutralization and dilution, hence, plenty of it is also very good to keep the concentration of body fluids well balanced.

 7. Don’t Go Shopping on an Empty Stomach!

 Most of the low nutrition foods we consume are basically fast foods from restaurants.
-Foods prepared outside the home by professionals usually seem to be more attractive, delicious and more tasty.
+Foods prepared outside the home by professionals usually seem to be more attractive, delicious and tastier.
 But most of the times, they do not have as much nutritional value as the ones we prepare ourselves.
 Cooking your own food gives you the opportunity to select the ingredients and condiments yourself.
 This includes making your own salad dressing at home in preference to the bottled ones which certainly contain more sugar.
-Select recipes that are lower in sugar.
-And, experiment with your favourite recipes by reducing the amount of sugar by one-quarter to one-third.
-Try vanilla, cinnamon or almond extract to add flavour to your baking instead of added sugar.
+Select and experiment with your favorite recipes by reducing the amount of sugar by one-quarter to one-third.
+Try vanilla, cinnamon or almond extract to add flavor to your baking instead of added sugar.

 9. Break Your Fast – Don’t Skip It!